 Independent study requests are student-initiated and must be made in the preceding semester.
 Students must have a minimum GPA of 3.5.
-Students must complete, sign, and submit the Independent Study Agreement Form, in conjuncture with their sponsoring faculty member, by April 15 for Fall semester and November 15 for Spring semester.
+Students must complete, sign, and submit the Independent Study Agreement Form, in conjuncture with their sponsoring faculty member, before the start of the semester.